Oshkosh to build new U.S. Postal delivery vehicles in South Carolina

-WASHINGTON, June 22 (Reuters) - Oshkosh Defense said Tuesday it will build next-generation U.S. Postal Service (USPS) delivery vehicles in Spartanburg, South Carolina, and expects to hire over 1,000 employees to do so.
+WASHINGTON (Reuters) -Oshkosh Defense said Tuesday it will build next-generation U.S. Postal Service (USPS) delivery vehicles in Spartanburg, South Carolina, and expects to hire over 1,000 employees to do so.

-USPS awarded a multibillion-dollar, 10-year contract to Oshkosh Defense, a subsidiary of Oshkosh Corp (OSK.N), in February.
-The contract could be worth more than $6 billion in total. read more
+USPS awarded a multibillion-dollar, 10-year contract to Oshkosh Defense, a subsidiary of Oshkosh Corp, in February.
+The contract could be worth more than $6 billion in total.

 It allows for the delivery over 10 years of between 50,000 and 165,000 vehicles, with a mix of internal combustion-powered and battery-electric models.

-Last week, electric vehicle company Workhorse Group (WKHS.O) filed a legal challenge to the decision after USPS rejected its bid. read more
+Last week, electric vehicle company Workhorse Group filed a legal challenge to the decision after USPS rejected its bid.

 Workhorse had proposed building an all-electric vehicle fleet for USPS, and has the support of many U.S. lawmakers.